glasgowlab/glasgowlab.github.io/site/8_news.md

   - We also contributed to this [perspective](https://www.cell.com/cell-systems/fulltext/S2405-4712(23)00212-0) in _Cell Systems_ about how machine learning in protein modeling and design can be useful for biological discovery.

 - **Student achievements.** Our students knocked it out of the park this year.
+  - Malcolm passed his thesis prospectus!
-  - Kyle and Savannah passed their quals with flying colors.
+  - Kyle and Savannah passed their quals!
   - ... and they both earned NSF Graduate Research Fellowships!
-  - Belen earned an NIH NIAID F31!
+  - Belen earned an NIH F31 fellowship!
+  - Andrew spearheaded major mass spec troubleshooting and repair efforts!
   - Erin graduated with her BS in Biology, with department honors!
 We are so pleased that she's sticking around for another year as a postbac together with Steven, after a brief break to teach the Rosetta bootcamp (twice).

 <br><br>